-- Spendthrift Provision.
-No interest of any person or entity in, or right to receive a distribution under, Plan shall be subject in any manner to 8.4 sale, transfer, assignment, pledge, attachment, garnishment, or other alienation or encumbrance of any kind; nor may such interest or right to receive a distribution be taken, either voluntarily or involuntarily for the satisfaction of the debts of, or other obligations or claims against, such person or entity, including claims for alimony, support, separate maintenance and claims in bankruptcy proceedings. - Applicable Law.
+8.4 Spendthrift Provision.
+No interest of any person or entity in, or right to receive a distribution under, Plan shall be subject in any manner to sale, transfer, assignment, pledge, attachment, garnishment, or other alienation or encumbrance of any kind; nor may such interest or right to receive a distribution be taken, either voluntarily or involuntarily for the satisfaction of the debts of, or other obligations or claims against, such person or entity, including claims for alimony, support, separate maintenance and claims in bankruptcy proceedings.

+8.5 Applicable Law.
 Plan shall be construed and administered under the laws of the State of Kansas.

-8.5 - 8.6 Incapacity of Recipient.
+8.6 Incapacity of Recipient.
 If any person entitled to a distribution under Plan is deemed by Company to be incapable of personally receiving and giving a valid receipt for such payment, then, unless and until claim therefor shall have been made by a duly appointed guardian or other legal representative of such person, Company may provide for such payment or any part thereof to be made to any other person or institution then contributing toward or providing for the care and maintenance of such person.
-Any such payment shall be a payment for the account of such person and a complete discharge of any liability of Company and Plan therefor. - Unclaimed Benefit.
+Any such payment shall be a payment for the account of such person and a complete discharge of any liability of Company and Plan therefor.

+8.7 Unclaimed Benefit.
 Each Participant shall keep Company informed of his current address and the current address of any Beneficiary.
-8.7 Company shall not be obligated to search for the whereabouts of any person.
+Company shall not be obligated to search for the whereabouts of any person.
 If the location of a Participant is not made known to Company within three (3) years after the date on which payment of the Participant's Account may first be made, payment may be made as though Participant had died at the end of the three-year period.
-If, within one additional year after such three-year period has elapsed, or, within three years after the actual death of Participant, Company is unable to locate any Beneficiary of Participant, then Company shall have no further obligation to pay any benefit hereunder to such Participant or Beneficiary and such benefit shall be irrevocably forfeited. - Limitations on Liability.
-Notwithstanding any of the preceding provisions of Plan, neither Company nor any individual acting as employee 8.8 or agent of Company shall be liable to any Participant, former Participant or other person for any claim, loss, liability or expense incurred in connection with Plan. - 8.9 Department of Labor Notice.
-Company shall be responsible for filing with the Department of Labor a notice in the form attached hereto as Exhibit C, no ot later than 120 days after the adoption of this Plan. and a separation of autoria a notice in the form anticide at IN WITNESS WHEREOF, Company has caused this Plan to be executed by a de uly authorized officer this day of, 2006.
-WESTAR ENERGY, INC. By:
+If, within one additional year after such three-year period has elapsed, or, within three years after the actual death of Participant, Company is unable to locate any Beneficiary of Participant, then Company shall have no further obligation to pay any benefit hereunder to such Participant or Beneficiary and such benefit shall be irrevocably forfeited.

-Compensation Plan).
+8.8 Limitations on Liability.
+Notwithstanding any of the preceding provisions of Plan, neither Company nor any individual acting as employee or agent of Company shall be liable to any Participant, former Participant or other person for any claim, loss, liability or expense incurred in connection with Plan.

+8.9 Department of Labor Notice.
+Company shall be responsible for filing with the Department of Labor a notice in the form attached hereto as Exhibit C, not later than 120 days after the adoption of this Plan.

+IN WITNESS WHEREOF, Company has caused this Plan to be executed by a duly authorized officer this day of

+By: